Feasibility study for detecting metal springs in mesh boxes

 Deep Learning

-It is nearly impossible to recognize all metal hangers using conventional industrial image processing.
-This is because in certain positions, the hangers are very difficult to distinguish from the background due to the grid.
+With the help of classic industrial image processing, it is virtually impossible to detect all metal springs.
+This is because, in certain positions, the springs are very difficult to distinguish from the background due to the grid.
 Deep learning is used to solve this problem.

 Deep learning is a method of machine learning and, put simply, artificial intelligence.
 The system is trained using provided images and is ideal for detecting anomalies on complex surfaces.